How can you protect your privacy online?

 Check if your data was leaked in a breach

-Tech companies lose control of their databases all the time.
+Tech companies lose control of their databases with worrying frequency.
 This can be a result of shoddy programming, unpatched vulnerabilities or just plain carelessness.
 Hackers search these databases and publish the information online.

 You can search to see if the email account you used to sign up for services online was included in a data breach.
 The best site for this – https://haveibeenpwned.com